 Through the aligned contributions of Early Matters Fresno partners, community and systems level outcomes will improve across Fresno County.
-As a result, our youngest children and their families will have access to better and more aligned support, which will improve their lives and the regional economy over time.
+As a result, families raising our youngest children will have access to better and more aligned support, which will improve their lives and the regional economy over time.